Actuarial-Control-Cycle-Part-A-2023-T1/team_absn/README.md

 ## Risks and Mitigation

 ### Risk 1 – Changes in Climate
- Changes in climate are often unpredictable, even with current predictive technology, and depending on the frequency and intensity of natural disasters it could drastically impact the program.
- The model is based on the severity of the event which has classifications as minor, medium and major but depending on the climate different event may change in classification and render the model ineffective.
+Changes in climate are often unpredictable, even with current predictive technology, and depending on the frequency and intensity of natural disasters it could drastically impact the program.
+The model is based on the severity of the event which has classifications as minor, medium and major but depending on the climate different event may change in classification and render the model ineffective.
-Mitigation: The disaster severity model should be re-evaluated yearly, incorporating historical climate-catastrophe data, and ensuring it is still relevant.
+**Mitigation:** The disaster severity model should be re-evaluated yearly, incorporating historical climate-catastrophe data, and ensuring it is still relevant.
 The prediction of future events should also be re-formulated yearly to confirm the fund level is still at a surplus.

 ### Risk 2 – Economic Shocks
- Sudden changes to interest rates, inflation, and exchange rates as well as any other unforeseen changes in the economy could severely impact our pricing scheme.
+Sudden changes to interest rates, inflation, and exchange rates as well as any other unforeseen changes in the economy could severely impact our pricing scheme.
- Catastrophic events such as COVID-19, may impact the economy and stunt population growth, hence making our model redundant.
+Catastrophic events such as COVID-19, may impact the economy and stunt population growth, hence making our model redundant.
-Mitigation: Constant monitoring of relevant economic variables to ensure that any changes are inputted immediately.
+**Mitigation:** Constant monitoring of relevant economic variables to ensure that any changes are inputted immediately.
 Revaluating the funds surplus level frequently to incorporate the economic changes will be required to ensure that sufficient funds are available to sustain the scheme.

 ### Risk 3 – Accessibility to work following relocation
- While we provide incentives for residents living in high-risk regions to move to lowrisk regions, accessibility to current work may decrease.
- This may in turn, decrease the appeal to voluntarily relocate.
+While we provide incentives for residents living in high-risk regions to move to lowrisk regions, accessibility to current work may decrease.
+This may in turn, decrease the appeal to voluntarily relocate.
-Mitigation: Considering feedback from residents, in particular those who choose to opt out of the voluntary relocation scheme, the payout may be increased to include an unemployment benefit for a period of time.
+**Mitigation:** Considering feedback from residents, in particular those who choose to opt out of the voluntary relocation scheme, the payout may be increased to include an unemployment benefit for a period of time.

 ### Risk 4 – Holding of Assumptions
- Most of our insurance scheme model is highly reliant on several assumptions we have made, listed further in the report
+Most of our insurance scheme model is highly reliant on several assumptions we have made, listed further in the report
-Mitigation: Review the assumptions and model yearly, to ensure that appropriate assumptions still hold, and modifying assumptions that no longer hold.
+**Mitigation:** Review the assumptions and model yearly, to ensure that appropriate assumptions still hold, and modifying assumptions that no longer hold.

 ### Other Risks
- Large events that may cause sudden increases in the number of claims – Storslysian government will need to account for the funding in this scenario  Implementation risk – the risk that there is some issue with the implementation of the insurance program
+* Large events that may cause sudden increases in the number of claims – Storslysian government will need to account for the funding in this scenario
+* Implementation risk – the risk that there is some issue with the implementation of the insurance program

 ## Severity Ranking for Risks

 The four main risks were ranked in order of severity, starting from 1, being the least impactful, Minor, followed by 2, Minor, 3, Major and 4, Catastrophic.
 This was followed by assessing the probability of each risk occurring.
 After consideration, we ranked our main